brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - 10 years ago I was a Java consultant at Knowit, one of my first jobs
-- Surprisingly not slow with bureaucracy++, hand holding
+- 50 devs in company, 10 or so on my team.
+- Working on integration bus for the municipality.
 - CI: Hudson, Monitoring: Nagios, early adopters Github Enterprise
-- CD: started slow, then Puppet + some ruby
+- CD: started slow, handholding, but then Puppet + some ruby
 - A great first experience as a developer
 :::

 ---

 ## What enabled this?

+::: notes
+- First off; I had no idea that this was weird in 2011, public sector
 - Mostly nerds who loved their job
 - A few key people drove this specific process
 - __They had support from management__

-::: notes
-- First off; I had no idea that this was weird in 2011, public sector
-- I assumed that periodic deployments was a thing of the past
-- They wanted to: learn, try new things, use best practices.
 - Strong tech culture, lot's of knowledge sharing
 - Even the financial chief implemented a coding challenge in excel during seminar